riccardomontanelli/Modello-0D/README.md

 - 0D model_extended.ipynb 0D model with some other trials studied

 - Run of the model for the average quantities.ipynb it's the 0D model adapted to be runned for the samples generated from SAFE.
-This code saves the values of the c_t and SF for ever instant and every sample in two files
+This code saves the values of the c_t and SF for every instant and every sample in two files

 - QOI extraction 0D.ipynb extraction of the QOIs for the 0D model obtained from the output numpy array of Run of the model for the average quantities.ipynb